jcj1337/lol_draft_project/README.md

 These additions gave the model enough structure to move away from near-random behavior and produce meaningful probabilities.

 It is also worth noting that many of these abstractions were **hardcoded from domain knowledge**.
 For example, subclass labels such as bruiser, tank, enchanter, or mage were assigned manually rather than learned automatically.
-That is imperfect, but it still provided useful signal and made the draft representation more learnable.
+This is imperfect, (there’s probably a way to actually “classify” a champion as a bruiser quantitatively beyond even just typical item build, but this seems like a complex project in its own right?).
+Nonetheless we still got useful signal from this.

 ---

-### 5. **Late Fusion vs. Numeric Token**
+### 5. **Numeric features skip the model**
-In the final model, numeric features bypass the transformer and are concatenated with the final draft representation after the encoder.
-Initially this was mostly a simplicity choice, but it later became an explicit architecture comparison.
+This was initially motivated by laziness, but eventually I did test a variation where these were added into the model.

-Two variants were tested:
+ So to sum up, two variations were tested:

 1. **Late fusion:** numeric features appended after the transformer
 2. **Early fusion:** numeric features projected into a token and inserted into the transformer sequence